crestfallnatwork/move-on-aptos-hackathon/acmp-whitepaper.md

 # Further Improvements

 * As mentioned before the protocols are not finalized and would benefit great from community engagement.
-We have already started working on that.
+We have already started working on this.
 * Apart from this a name service protocol would be a great supplement to this suite.
 * The Aptos-Mail demonstration app lacks a lot of polish due to time constraints.